Himanshu25102005/Punar-Pustak/README.md

 Through the development of Punar-पुस्तक, I gained valuable experience in:

 - Creating responsive web designs that work across all device sizes.
-- Implementing modern UI/UX principles for intuitive user experiences
+- Implementing modern UI/UX principles for intuitive user experiences.
 - Building search functionality and filtering systems
 - Designing user profiles and interaction systems.
 - Developing e-commerce features like product listings and checkout flows